z2-2z/peacock/README.md

 - `MAKE_VISIBLE`: Define this to explicitly set the visibility of the functions from above to "default"
 - `STATIC_SEED`: Compile-time seed for the RNG
 - `DISABLE_rand`: Don't include the internal `rand()` function and use an external one with the signature `size_t rand (void)`
-- `DISABLE_seed_generator`: Don't include the `seed_generator` function and call an external one with the same signature from above.
+- `DISABLE_seed_generator`: Don't include the `seed_generator` function and use an external one with the same signature from above.